 Can we assess Mental Toughness?

-We are able to assess Mental Toughness in terms of these components in individuals and groups through a unique high quality psychometric measure (developed by AQR with Professor Clough). enables users to assess Mental Toughness before and after an event such as a training & development or coaching programme and assess change.
+We are able to assess Mental Toughness in terms of these components in individuals and groups through a unique high-quality psychometric measure (developed by AQR with Professor Peter Clough).
+Enables users to assess Mental Toughness before and after an event such as a training & development or coaching programme and assess change.

 Can we develop Mental Toughness?